 Application Filing Period March 1 - March 16

 Program Begins Fall semester only

-All prospective applicants are required to submit a Transcript Evaluation Request prior to submitting an application to the DMS program.
+All prospective applicants are required to submit a Nursing and Allied Health Evaluation Request prior to submitting an application to the DMS program.

 Once the evaluation is completed, the student will receive a copy mailed to the address reported on the evaluation form.
 The student should review this letter carefully, as it will outline the documents submitted, the remaining documents required in order to apply to the DMS program, as well as the next steps the student needs to complete in order to apply to the program.

 Please review your evaluation carefully.
 Each evaluation will have an expiration date.
 If you are not selected for admission, you can use the same evaluation to apply in a future semester as long as your evaluation has not reached an expiration date.
 If you have completed additional courses you will need to request an update of your evaluation, by submitting a new Transcript Evaluation/Prerequisite Clearance form and then write "Request Update" in the student comments section of the form.

 For additional information, please contact: Enrollment Services at the San Jacinto Campus (951) 487-3215 , the Menifee Valley Campus (951) 639-5215 or email at email@example.com.